The archetypes and myths of Jerusalem and the vibrant and pulsating city of Tel Aviv provide the bookends for this unique travel program.

 Free day to (optional) attend services in a local synagogue OR explore Tel Aviv on our own (our guide or the concierge can suggest activities); rest, relax, or lounge on the beach in front of our hotel; or walk on the Tayelet (promenade alongside the beach, accessible directly outside our hotel) as far as Old Jaffa—a distance of 5 kilometers.

-Evening: dinner on our own; free to sample one of Tel Aviv’s many fine restaurants.
+Evening: Free; dinner on our own.
+Sample one of Tel Aviv’s many fine restaurants.

 Jerusalem: David Citadel Hotel

-A five-star, deluxe hotel, the David Citadel is superbly located near the upscale Mamila mall and within easy walking distance of the old and new cities of Jerusalem.
+A 5-star deluxe hotel, the David Citadel is superbly located near the upscale Mamilla Mall and within easy walking distance of the old and new cities of Jerusalem.
 Architecturally, the hotel reflects the vision of Israel’s most famous architect, Moshe Safdie; he designed the hotel while keeping in mind a blend of Middle Eastern and classical Jerusalem elements.
-Containing all the amenities called for in a five-star hotel (and originally opened as the Jerusalem Hilton), the deluxe David Citadel has hosted international VIPs and political leaders, including then-president Bill and Hillary Clinton, Senators Barack Obama and John McCain, Russian president Vladimir Putin, and, most recently, the U.S. Secretary of State Antony Blinken.
+Containing all the amenities called for in a 5-star hotel (and originally opened as the Jerusalem Hilton), the deluxe David Citadel has hosted international VIPs and political leaders, including then-president Bill and Hillary Clinton, Senators Barack Obama and John McCain, Russian president Vladimir Putin, and, most recently, U.S. Secretary of State Antony Blinken.

 Tel Aviv: Carlton Hotel

-With breathtaking views of the Mediterranean Sea and overlooking the beach and Tel Aviv’s waterfront promenade, the five-star Carlton Tel Aviv is superbly situated on the shore of the Mediterranean, in the heart of Tel Aviv.
-Overlooking the Tayelet (Tel Aviv’s waterfront promenade), the Carlton is a short distance from and picturesque Old Jaffa, Tel Aviv’s modern shops, and many fine restaurants.
+With breathtaking views of the Mediterranean Sea and overlooking the beach and Tel Aviv’s waterfront promenade, the 5-star Carlton Tel Aviv is superbly situated on the shore of the Mediterranean, in the heart of Tel Aviv.
+The Carlton is a short distance from picturesque Old Jaffa, Tel Aviv’s modern shops, and many fine restaurants.
 One of the most desirable and well-located hotels in Tel Aviv, with all modern, newly renovated rooms enjoying sea views and a picturesque dining area overlooking the sea, the Carlton will provide a splendid place for our group to stay in Tel Aviv.